Apadrinha-Brasil/apadrinha-brasil/README.md

 yarn dev
 ```

+### ES Lint and Prettier
+It is recommended to instal the ES Lint extension (by Microsoft) for VS Code as it highlights lint and prettier errors.
+It will also enable `.vscode/settings.json` to enforce lint fixes when files are saved.
+> **Note**: Applying fixes when saving files can become annoying for some people so this feature may change in the future based on feedback from the dev team.
+If this is something you'd like to discuss about, please bring the subject up to be discussed with the dev team.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.